Frequently asked questions

 2. If hiking mentioned in the description, then Hiking boots (waterproof)

-3. Thermal underwear (especially for highland travel)
+3. Thermal underwear (specifically for highland travel)

-4. Warm socks
+4. Warm socks (specifically for winter and highland travel)

-5. Jacket, such as down / primaloft or similar
+5. Jacket, such as down / primaloft or similar (with hoods is good)

 6. Fleece jacket/light weight wool sweater